- 1 cup chopped dates

 - In another large bowl, cream shortening and 1 cup sugar.
 Beat in egg.
 Combine the flour, salt and remaining baking soda; add to creamed mixture alternately with date mixture.

-- Pour into a greased 13-in. x 9-in. baking pan.
+- Pour into a greased 13x9-in. baking pan.
 Sprinkle with remaining sugar; top with chocolate chips and nuts.

-- Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 16-20 servings.

 "Yummy!
 I used walnuts instead of pecans and I served it with whipped topping.
 It was very good that way."